 - Offer a pleasant greeting.

 - Be ready to give a sincere compliment when the occasion calls for it.

 - Tell the other person the things you like about him or her.

-- Compliment their children, spouse, or other person who means something to them.
+- Compliment their children, spouse, or another person who means something to them.